What Are Multidisciplinary Teams?

 - A shared understanding of roles within the team and how these roles will impact one another

-- Statements around working practices, schedules, and preferred channels — different professionals will likely be used to approaching these differently
+- Statements around working practices, schedules, and preferred channels — different professionals will likely be used to approach these differently.

-By breaking through silos and enriching customer insights — multidisciplinary teams can go a long way in enhancing customer experiences.
-By creating a streamlined customer experience and bringing new perspectives on how best to serve and support customers, multidisciplinary teams are well-placed to meet customer expectations.
+By breaking through silos and enriching customer insights — multidisciplinary teams can go a long way in enhancing customer experiences and customer satisfaction.
+Additionally, by creating a streamlined customer experience and bringing new perspectives on how best to serve and support customers, multidisciplinary teams are well-placed to meet customer expectations.

-The rise of multidisciplinary teams is one of the customer service trends covered in our new white paper on future customer service trends.
+The rise of multidisciplinary teams is one of the customer service trends covered in our whitepaper on future customer service trends.
 Curious to learn more?
-Head here to read our paper.
+Read our whitepaper here.